chronchi/molecular_landscape/README.md

 the RStudio server available from the docker image directly using the commands below.
 The username is `rstudio` and the password is `ember`.
 The scripts in the docker image are the latest available upon the creation of the image.
-Moreover, the rds files associated with each chapter are also available.
+RStudio can be run from `localhost:8000` after that.

 ```bash
 docker run \